 Aside from taxis to and from the airport, we relied on the subway to get around.
 Clean, efficient, and most importantly air conditioned, public transportation is an inexpensive and reliable way to see Singapore.
 Sadly, there are signs everywhere warning people against taking photos while on the train, but one sign made me smile while our first ride whisked us to Chinatown.
 Like so many trains we have been on around the world, the sign warned against smoking, eating, drinking, or carrying flammable goods- and it also requested passengers not carry durians, a popular fruit that smells a bit like sewage.
 Sometimes it’s the little things that remind you just how far from home you are- and how much there still is to see.

 We spent a lot of time over the course of a few months planning for this trip, and it was worth every second.
 We’ve also had some time to think about the details and a few questions we were asked when we came home: how did we plan the itinerary, how much did we spend, and what would we do differently if we could take this trip again?
-Stay tuned for a new post on all of those items and more in the next few weeks!
+This post takes a look at those questions and shows how you can book your own multi-country vacation with a little planning and creativity!